sandialabs/NuMAD/docs/_build/html/_sources/index.rst.txt

 of a turbine blade by hand, or by trial and error, and the software tools used for such designs are most effective when integrated into automated optimization and analysis algorithms.
-A new version of the software tool NuMAD (Numerical Manufacturing and Design) for the design and modeling of wind turbine blades is developed and described.
-The new version, NuMAD 3.0, is structured to be run from a scripting environment and easily called by optimization processes.
-This is in contrast with the previous version, NuMAD 2.0, which relied on the use of a graphical user interface.
+A new version of the software tool NuMAD (Numerical Manufacturing And Design) for the design and modeling of wind turbine blades is developed and described.

+Newly released NuMAD 3.0, is structured to be run from a scripting environment and easily called by optimization processes.
+This is a major update from the previous release, NuMAD 2.0, which relied on the use of a graphical user interface.
 Modifications were made to the MATLAB-based source code to decouple the internal functions from the graphical user interface, and additional functionality was added for convenience in performing